Move your Blog from Blogger To WordPress without losing traffic

 4. Purchase a hosting plan.

-There are many hosting companies out there (and it can sometimes be super easy to simply purchase your domain and hosting all at once).
-Some host companies will bill you for a year of service and others will bill you monthly – do a bit of research and find a plan that works in your budget.
+There are many hosting companies out there (and it can sometimes be super easy to purchase your domain and hosting all at once simply).
+Some host companies will bill you for a year of service and others will charge you monthly – do a bit of research and find a plan that works in your budget.

 5. Change your feed.

-If you are using Feedburner (it’s pretty great) – simply log in and add your new feed (which will come from your new domain)
+If you are using Feedburner (it’s pretty great) – just log in and add your new feed (which will come from your new domain)

 6. Install WordPress on your new site.